6260 Old Harding Highway

 Fax: (609) 625-7360

 The Cape Atlantic Conservation District has an on-going intern program with Stockton University.
-The Cape Atlantic Conservation District is now accepting applications for two (2) internship positions for the Fall 2017 semester.
-The interns will gain experience in the three following areas.
+The Cape Atlantic Conservation District is currently accepting applications for the Spring 2019 semester.
+Interns will gain experience in the three following areas.

 Stormwater Management Basin Datatbase - Candidates will be entering Hydraulic and Hydrologic Data into a uniform state-wide reporting system.
 The project is a partnership between the NJ Department of Environmental Protection, NJ Department of Agriculture and the local Soil Conservation Districts.
 The project is being undertaken to assist these agencies to determine the locations of stormwater basins to determine if they are properly functioning for water quality purposes.
 Field work will include onsite inspections to see previously constructed stormwater basins and basins currently under construction utilizing the most recent construction techniques.